 The Master's degree provides a grounding in the core areas of linguistic theory, supplemented by courses chosen according to the student's specific interests.
 The Graduate Group in Linguistics does not provide fellowships for pursuit of a master's degree, so students must bring funding from another source.
-Applications are considered only from applicants who demonstrate the appropriate academic background as well as interests that match the research pursued at Penn, which can be determined by investigating the current work of the faculty and students.
-Please consult with the graduate chair before submitting an MA application to ensure that you fit these requirements.
+We do not offer conditional admission.

 - A thesis written under the supervision of a faculty committee.
 The thesis can be based on previous coursework.
 The committee consists of at least two faculty members, the adviser and a reader, who both must also be members of the graduate group.